GingerNinja23/ipop-documentation/Running-GroupVPN-on-OpenWRT-Emulator.md

     * `router_ip6_mask`: IPv6 network mask
     * `subnet_mask`: network mask for the router

-3. Configure your OpenWRT system

-First, you need to add the GroupVPN interface (ipop) to the network file, this network is configured for 192.168.0.0/16 therefore any packet destined for that subnet will be sent to ipop interface.
+3. Configure your OpenWRT system by adding the GroupVPN interface (ipop) to the network file, this network is configured for 192.168.0.0/16 therefore any packet destined for that subnet will be sent to ipop interface.

     ```bash
     cat <<EOF >> /etc/config/network